What's New

 1. How does FII selling affect small-cap stocks?

 Small-cap stocks are generally more vulnerable to FII selling due to their lower liquidity.
-When FIIs sell, it can lead to a significant price decline in small-cap stocks, making them more volatile.
-However, this also presents opportunities for long-term investors to accumulate fundamentally sound small-cap companies at discounted valuations.
-Remember to conduct thorough due diligence before investing in small-cap stocks, focusing on companies with strong growth potential and sound financials.
+When FIIs sell, price declines in small-cap stocks can be steep and swift β€” making them more volatile in the short term.
+That same volatility, however, creates opportunities for long-term investors to pick up fundamentally sound companies at discounted valuations.
+Always do thorough due diligence before adding to small caps, focusing on growth prospects and balance sheet strength.
 Check SEBI's guidelines on small-cap investing before allocating a significant portion of your portfolio.

-2. What role does the ₹/$ exchange rate play in FII selling?
+2. What role does the β‚Ή/$ exchange rate play in FII selling?

-The ₹/$ exchange rate is a crucial factor.
-A weakening ₹ (INR) makes Indian assets less attractive to foreign investors, as their returns are reduced when converted back to their home currency.
+The β‚Ή/$ exchange rate is a crucial factor.
+A weakening rupee makes Indian assets less attractive to foreign investors, since their returns shrink when converted back to their home currency.
 This can trigger further FII selling, creating a vicious cycle.
-Conversely, a strengthening ₹ (INR) can attract FII inflows.
-The RBI actively monitors the exchange rate and intervenes in the currency market to maintain stability, but its effectiveness is limited by global market forces.
-During Q1 2026, the RBI intervened several times to stabilize the ₹ (INR) amid rising crude oil prices and global inflation concerns.
+During Q1 2026, the rupee hit a record low of β‚Ή92.43 against the dollar before breaching the β‚Ή95 mark in late March β€” a major driver behind the accelerated FII exodus.
+The RBI intervened in the currency market to contain the slide, but global macro forces ultimately set the floor.

 3. How can I track FII selling activity?